 1. Introduction

 This document outlines the School’s expectation in relation to employee conduct and outlines the School’s responsibility to the employee.
-This document mainly refers to conduct expected in the work place but may also cover conduct when representing the School e.g. whilst at training, attending work related functions or activities on social media that may affect the reputation of the School.
+This document mainly refers to conduct expected in the work place, including online, but may also cover conduct when representing the School e.g. whilst at training, attending work related functions or activities on social media that may affect the reputation of the School.

-It should also be used in conjunction with other relevant policies and standards such as professional standards, child protection and safeguarding policies, behaviour policy, the contract of employment/written statement of particulars.
+It should also be used in conjunction with other relevant policies and standards such as professional standards, child protection and safeguarding policies, behaviour policy, the Disciplinary Policy and the associated Disciplinary Rules as well as the contract of employment/written statement of particulars.

 Given the nature of this establishment, this document should also be a guide to assist in ensuring children’s and employees safety.
 It therefore explains the responsibilities the School has toward employees and children/pupils on a whole school basis